-Critical Issues: The Dutch People Deserve a Frank Discussion Five Key Takeaways: Factors That Should Concern The Dutch Society
+Critical Issues: The German People Deserve a Frank Discussion Five Key Takeaways: What Should Worry the German Society

-2. Nord Stream 2 Will Break Apart The EU 11
+2. Nord Stream 2 will splinter the EU 12

-3. Nord Stream 2 Is a Bad Business Deal 12
+3. Nord Stream 2 is a bad business deal 14

-4. Nord Stream 2 Is a Security Threat 14
+4. Nord Stream 2 is a security threat 18

-5. Nord Stream 2 Is a Corruption Pipeline 15
+5. Nord Stream 2 is a corruption pipeline 20

-Recommendations 19
+Recommendations 24

-To the Dutch Government 19
+To the German Government 24

-To the Dutch Civil Society and NGOs 19
+To the German Civil Society and NGOs 24

-Questions for Dutch Media 20
+Questions for the German media 25

-Critical Issues: The Dutch People Deserve a Frank Discussion
+Critical Issues: The German People Deserve a Frank Discussion

-Dutch energy bosses from Royal Dutch Shell and Gasunie who get lucrative deals from Gazprom are enthusiastic about the Kremlin-led Nord Stream 2 gas pipeline via the Baltic Sea.
+German energy corporations are enthusiastic about Gazprom's Nord Stream 2.
 They call it "a commercial deal."
-However beyond policymaking circles, Dutch citizens have hardly been informed about this toxic project as there has been no proper debate across society.

-This highly expensive project, corruptly subsidized by the Kremlin-led monopoly at the expense of Russian taxpayers, has many grave environmental, political, and economic implications for the Netherlands and wider Europe, which our conference seeks to address.
+However, beyond policymaking circles, German citizens have hardly been informed about this toxic project as there has been no proper debate across society.
+This highly expensive project, corruptly subsidized by the monopoly at the expense of Russian taxpayers, has many environmental, political, and economic implications for Germany and wider Europe, which our coalition seeks to address.

-Gazprom, even when compared with other fossil fuel peers like Shell, has an egregious record of gas leaks from the pipeline and gas flaring at production, contributing heavily to climate change and rising sea levels.
-This undermines Dutch security and environmental goals and refutes the myth that gas from Nord Stream 2 gas can serve as a bridge from coal to renewables.
+Even among other fossil fuel majors, Gazprom has a horrific track record on gas leaks from pipeline transit and gas flaring at production, contributing heavily to climate change.
+This undermines Germany's green policy goals and the idea that Nord Stream 2 can serve as a bridge from coal to renewables.

 Having violated international laws and falsified public hearings and reports, Nord Stream 2 is destroying the Kurgalsky Nature Reserve in the Gulf of Finland.
-Throughout the Baltic Sea, construction of Nord Stream 2 is causing water pollution.
-According to leading environmental activists, this project is affecting Natura 2000 sites and multiple animal life.
+In Germany and throughout the Baltic Sea, construction of Nord Stream 2 is causing water pollution.
+According to leading environmental activists, this project is destrimental to Natura 2000 sites and multiple animal life.

-One of the new major resource bases of Gazprom to feed gas to Nord Stream 2 is in Yamal where indigenous people are suffering interference to their traditional way of life and disruption to the natural environment from the monopoly.
-The same has been happening to other indigenous people in Russia where Gazprom operates.
-This largely occurs away from the purview of international human rights and environmental groups and warrants deeper examination.
+One of the newest bases of Gazprom to feed gas to Nord Stream 2 is located in Yamal, disrupting the indigenous people's traditional way of life and the local ecosystem.
+The same fate has befallen numerous other indigenous people in Russian regions where Gazprom operates.
+This tragic injustice oftentimes occurs away from the purview of international human rights and environmental groups and warrants deeper examination.

-Politically, the Dutch people might not realize how

-much this Kremlin-led pipeline will divide the EU.
-Russia has often acted as a bully and aggressive spy in the Baltic Sea and Northwestern Europe and will likely use Nord Stream 2 to continue these actions.
-What is more, Russia will be less restrained to re-start war in Ukraine.
+Politically, German people might not realize how much this Kremlin-led pipeline would isolate their country in the EU.
+Germany's important neighbors - Poland, the Baltic countries, Ukraine, and others - fear not only losing their transit fees and access to gas, but also threats to security of the whole of Central and Eastern Europe (CEE).
+The Kremlin has often acted like a provocateur and aggressor in the Baltic Sea and will likely use Nord Stream 2 to escalate this behavior.
+What is more, Russia will be less restrained to re-start its war in Ukraine.

 Gazprom has used coercion against many EU states, for example, by cutting down supplies via Nord Stream 1 in 2014-15 to stop reverse gas flows from the EU to Ukraine.
-Gazprom has a stronghold in the Netherlands through multiple subsidiaries and Moscow's policy is appeased, despite the fact the Kremlin shamelessly continues to deny its role in downing of MH17 plane and other malign activity against Dutch and EU citizens and institutions.
+Gazprom has a stronghold in Germany through multiple subsidiaries and Moscow's policy is often appeased.
+The German government is afraid to antagonize Russia's President Vladimir Putin, for fear of retaliation against vested interests in German corporations.